Koh Tao

 An increasing amount of water sports are available on Koh Tao, including wakeboarding, tubing and standup paddle boarding.
 For the uninitiated, read on to discover what these are all about.

-Wakeboarding and tubing (where you sit in a giant inflatable ring and hang on!) involve being towed behind a boat that can hold a small group of your friends, so lots of fun as you can all have a go.
-You can choose the duration, from 30 minutes or an hour to 4 hours.
+Wakeboarding involves riding a small, thin board over the water’s surface, combining techniques from both water skiing and surfing.
+The board has shoe bindings to secure your feet.
+Both wakeboarding and tubing (where you sit in a giant inflatable ring and hang on) require being towed behind a boat, which can accommodate a small group of friends.
+This makes for a fun experience as everyone can take turns.
+You can choose the duration of the activity, ranging from 30 minutes to 4 hours.

 Standup paddle boarding, or SUP, is a relaxing water sport on Koh Tao where you stand on a big, wide surfboard while paddling.
-This is a great way to enjoy sightseeing around Koh Tao’s bays and beaches at your own pace and to have your private spots for sunbathing and watching beautiful sunsets.
+This is a great way to enjoy sightseeing around Koh Tao’s beaches and bays at your own pace and to have your private spots for sunbathing and watching beautiful sunsets.
 You can even practise yoga while floating peacefully on the ocean.
-There are several places to rent standup paddle boards on the beaches at Sairee, Mae Haad and Chalok Baan Kao.
+There are several places to rent standup paddle boards on the beaches at Sairee Beach, Mae Haad Bay and Chalok Baan Kao Bay.

 Kite surfing courses are also available; this is an adventurous water sport combining wakeboarding, surfing, paragliding and gymnastics.
 If you have a few days or longer to spare; why not sign up for a sailing course and enjoy Koh Tao and the surrounding areas from a sailboat?
 For those who already know how to sail, a few small dinghies are available for rent on Sairee Beach.

-All the tour companies that offer the ‘Around Island’ trips also provide fishing trips.
-Night fishing trips are also available.
-Day trips start at 09:00 and return at 16:00, and the night trips go out at 18:00 and return at midnight.
-There are professional anglers who specifically offer game fishing and some other local fishermen can be found on the main beaches and the piers in Mae Haad.
+All companies offering “Around the Island” snorkeling trips, like Oxygen Tour, also provide fishing trips, including night fishing.
+Day fishing trips start at 09:00 and return 16:00, while night trips depart at 18:00 and return at midnight.
+Professional anglers offer game fishing, and local fishermen can be found on the main beaches and piers in Mae Haad Bay.

 18/3 Moo 3, Koh Tao